Th5tch3r/etch-a-sketch/README.md

 - [x] create reset button
         - make page to reload

-- [ ] need to figure out how to remove class from element using a button click
+- [X] need to figure out how to remove class from element using a button click
+        - able to achieved this by clearing a reload grid function
+        - keeping the current size set by input range in a variable
+        - reload the grid and use the current size grid as argument in makeGrid()

 - [ ] edit on css a little
         - change background color